• Main Office Plot 2439, Block 221 along Rainbow Rise, Kiira Nalya - KAMPALA

 Munyunyu and her peer are among the many girls who have and are currently benefiting out of the AGE project interventions being implemented by APPCO and cluster partners in the Mukono district as a response to the COVID-19 inflicted challenges and aims at contributing to the empowerment of girls in and out of school with SRHR and socio-economic friendly services

-End of GBV Project Meeting
+End of GBV Project Review Meeting in Gulu District

 Appco alongside its stakeholders and partners within Gulu city came together for the closing meeting on the project “combating stigma against survivors of SGBV and their children”.
 The project that was funded by the UN Women’s trust fund ran for 4 years since 2018 came to an end.
 The project’s target group was SGBV survivors and children who were located in 5 locations of Unyama, Bungatira, Paicho, Layibi, and Bardege.